cpulvermacher/time-travel/README.md

 - Clone this repository and run `pnpm install`.
 - Run `pnpm dev` (or `pnpm build` for a production version).

+### Tests

+- `pnpm test` runs the unit tests.
+- `pnpm test:e2e` runs the Playwright end-to-end tests.
+They drive the popup on the Vite dev server (started automatically), where the extension APIs are mocked and the tab state is kept in `localStorage`.
+The browsers need to be installed once using `pnpm exec playwright install chromium firefox`.
+To run a single browser, use e.g. `pnpm test:e2e --project=chromium`.

 ### Chrome

 - Open chrome://extensions and enable 'Developer Mode'.